tangshuang/databaxe/README.md

 let data = await this.dbx.get('myid') // here `data` is transformed.
 ```

-Transformer functions should be pure function whit certain input and output.
+Transform functions should be pure function whit certain input and output.

-Transformers will be run in pipeline. the previous transformer return value will be passed into next transformer function as parameter.
+You should must not change original data in transform functions.

 ## Contribute